lifeasawalrus/cse15l-lab-reports/lab-report-3-week-3.md

 Here is the output of the test (symptoms)
 ![Image](/lab3_images/Lab3-p2-symptoms.png)

-And here is the bug, and a example of a solution:
+And here is the bug, and an example of a solution:
 ![Image](/lab3_images/Lab3-p2-bug.png)
 ![Image](/lab3_images/Lab3-p2-sln.png)

+An OutOfMemoryError was triggered as a symptom.
+This was caused by the program entering an infinite loop.
+Any input outside of empty lists would have caused this, as the index2 was not being incremented as expected.
+This filled the computers memory until the program eventually crashed.